-There are things individuals and teams can do to help with this, as well as things managers and leaders can do.
-So, where possible, we recommend a two-pronged approach:
+There are things you can do personally to help with this, and depending on your circumstances, there may also be things your organisation can do.
+So, where possible, we recommend a two pronged approach:

-- Educate and empower individuals and teams to take ownership of their own resilience and wellbeing. - Educate and enable managers and leaders to build a safe and supportive working environment.
+- Educate and empower individuals to take ownership of their own resilience and wellbeing - Educate and enable managers and leaders to build a safe and supportive working environment.